Voynich manuscript: Transcription

-Various transcription alphabets have been created to equate Voynich characters with Latin characters to help with cryptanalysis, such as the Extensible (originally: European) Voynich Alphabet (EVA).
+Various transcription alphabets have been created to encode Voynich characters as Latin characters, to help with cryptanalysis, such as the Extensible (originally: European) Voynich Alphabet (EVA).
 The first major one was created by the "First Study Group", led by cryptographer William F. Friedman in the 1940s, where each line of the manuscript was transcribed to an IBM punch card to make it machine readable.

 Statistical patterns

 The text consists of over 170,000 characters, with spaces dividing the text into about 35,000 groups of varying length, usually referred to as "words" or "word tokens" (37,919); 8,114 of those words are considered unique "word types".
 The structure of these words seems to follow phonological or orthographic laws of some sort; for example, certain characters must appear in each word (like English vowels), some characters never follow others, or some may be doubled or tripled, but others may not.
 The distribution of letters within words is also rather peculiar: Some characters occur only at the beginning of a word, some only at the end (like Greek ς), and some always in the middle section.

+There are a number of patterns of word length, frequency, etc. found in the manuscript that are consistent with natural language (i.e. languages that occurs organically in a human community).
+The word found most frequently in the manuscript appears roughly twice as often as the second-most-common word, and three times as often as the third-most-common, (following Zipf’s law).
+The mix of word lengths and the ratio of unique words to total words are similar to languages found around the world.
+Certain words seem to follow one another in predictable order, as if following rules of grammar.

+Just as one would expect in a normal book whose chapters focused on different subjects, the different sections of the manuscript (based on the drawings of plants, stars, bathing women, etc., accompanying them) have different sets of overrepresented words.
+The language of the manuscript differs from other known human languages in spelling; with "too many ... letters repeated in the same order, both within words and across neighboring words".

 Many researchers have commented upon the highly regular structure of the words.
 Professor Gonzalo Rubio, an expert in ancient languages at Pennsylvania State University, stated: